talksik/blog/_posts/2024-04-08-what-is-conversational-flow.md

 7. Processing & then replying when there is a gap in the conversation.
 8. Repeating 6-7 until the conversation fades with an affirmative "closer" (to be covered in a future post).

+You will notice that you do not control much of it.
+You don't know when you will slip into conversational flow.
+You don't even know what your responses will be because there is 0 latency and you make the conversation flow.
+Humans do not even predict how long a conversation will go on (see [Meetings are a construct]({% post_url 2024-03-30-meetings-are-a-construct.md %})).

+Try it.
+You do not control much.
+It's quite beautiful when we slip into _conversational flow._

 ### The rules of conversation
 In the book [How We Talk - The Inner Workings of Conversations](https://www.amazon.com/How-We-Talk-Workings-Conversation/dp/0465059945), there is an interesting element that is studiedabout conversations as distinct from the formal English language.